-The National Marine Fisheries Service (NMFS) will propose a 2020 catch limit of 2,000 metric tons (t) of longline-caught bigeye tuna for each U.S. Pacific territory (American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands or CNMI).
+The National Marine Fisheries Service (NMFS) will propose a 2021 catch limit of 2,000 metric tons (t) of longline-caught bigeye tuna for each U.S. Pacific territory (American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands or CNMI).
 NMFS would allow each territory to allocate up to 1,500 t of the 2,000 t to U.S. longline fishing vessels in a specified fishing agreement that meets established criteria.
-In previous years, each territory's allocation limit was 1,000 t.
 The overall allocation limit among all territories may not exceed 3,000 t.
 As accountability measures, NMFS would monitor, attribute, and restrict (if necessary) catches of longline-caught bigeye tuna, including catches made under a specified fishing agreement.
-The limits support the long-term sustainability of fishery resources of the U.S. Pacific Islands.
+These proposed catch limits, allocations and accountability measures are identical to those that NMFS specified for 2020 and they support the long-term sustainability of fishery resources of the U.S. Pacific Islands.

 Pursuant to section 307 of the Coastal Zone Management Act (CZMA, 16 U.S.C.
-1456(c)(1)(C)), I have determined that the proposed 2020 action is consistent to the maximum extent practicable with the enforceable policies of the approved Coastal Zone Management Program of the CNMI.
+1456(c)(1)(C)), I have determined that the proposed 2021 action is consistent to the maximum extent practicable with the enforceable policies of the approved Coastal Zone Management Program of the CNMI.
 I request your review of, and concurrence with, this determination enclosed.
 Under regulations at 15 CFR 930.41(a), we may presume your concurrence if we do not receive your response within 60 days from receipt of this consistency determination.
 Because this is a time-sensitive action, however, we request your earliest response to this letter.

-If you have any questions or comments or you would like to review draft documents that provide information and analysis supporting this determination, please contact Lynn Rassel at 808-725-5184 or https://www.upunc.sel@noaa.gov.
+If you have any questions or comments or you would like to review draft documents that provide information and analysis supporting this determination, please contact Lynn Rassel at 808-725-5184 or lynn.rassel@noaa.gov.